What it is

 - Through identifiable links to our own personal worlds

-- Through exploring common experiences
+- Through exploring common experiences, stories and ideas

 - Through sharing the same context